hugoalcalde/imperfect_trainings/reports/README.md

 >
 > Answer:

 We configured experiments using hydra.
-Hydra was using different .yaml files, stored in the experiment folder.In these yaml files the necessary hyperparameters were stored, for instance the loss function or learning rate.
-In our experiment, we examined the effect of wrong-labeled images during training on the resulting quality of the output.
-Therefore we had different yaml files with different percentages.
+Hydra was using different .yaml files, stored in the config/experiment folder.
+In these yaml files the necessary hyperparameters were stored, for instance the number of epochs or the learning rate.
+In our experiments, we examined the effect of wrong-labeled images during training on the resulting quality of the output.
+Therefore, we had different yaml files with different percentages of corrupted labels.

 ### Question 13